mapawel/teacode-list-challenge/README.md

 - SWR used for more efficient data storing and rapid revalidation when opereting in the browser window
 - useTransition new React 18 API used to keep the best input reaction for user changes
 - used Regexp for the easiest contact search by name or last name (just a word fragment, lower/upper case not-sensitive )
+- loading state and ERRORS (as a result of data fetch!) handled, user informed for better UX
 - rapid design by MUI with custom colors and styles, Styled Components for Globals and as a backdoor for fast custom design changes
 - app effeciency available (MUI to remove in these case, Lazy Images possible for avatars)
 - for more efficiency server changes suggested to fetch 100-200 records each time - then invinite scroll with useSWR possible!